felipsandoval/WebAPP/README.md

-# Web Slide APP for internal display purposes
+# TriplePlay Web slideshow APP

+Requested by the client for internal deployment